PopovEvgeniy/magicswf/readme.txt

        A simple tool for converting an Adobe Flash movie to a standalone movie This software was made by Popov Evgeniy Alekseyevich

-                               Version 1.5.3
+                               Version 1.5.3.1

-System requirements

-68 kilobytes of free space on storage media.

-Description and usage
+The program description.

 This program lets you convert an Adobe Flash movie to a standalone movie.
 A standalone movie is an executable file.
-It combines the built-in player and Flash movie in one file.
+It combines the built-in player and a Flash movie in one file.
 This program takes the file name of the Flash Player Projector and the Flash movie file name as the command-line arguments.

-Additional software
+The additional software.

-You need a Flash Player Projector.
+You need a Flash Player projector.
 You can take it here: https://archive.org/details/flashplayer_standalone_projectors

-Exit codes
+Exit codes.

 0: The operation was successfully completed.
 1: Can't open the input file.